laptobbe/TSMarkdownParser/README.md

 [![Licence](https://img.shields.io/cocoapods/l/TSMarkdownParser.svg)](http://cocoadocs.org/docsets/TSMarkdownParser)

-TSMarkdownParser is a markdown to NSAttributedString parser for iOS, watchOS, tvOS and macOS implemented using NSRegularExpressions.
+TSMarkdownParser is a markup/markdown to NSAttributedString parser for iOS, watchOS, tvOS and macOS implemented using NSRegularExpressions.
 It supports many of the standard tags layed out by John Gruber on his site [Daring Fireball](http://daringfireball.net/projects/markdown/syntax).
 It is also very extendable via Regular Expressions making it easy to add your own custom tags or a totally different parsing syntax if you like.

-#Help welcome
-Please make pull requests for:
-* adding a new parser
-* adding an icon
-* ...

 #Supported parsers
 StandardParser is currently the only pre-defined parser.
+Help is welcome, so make a pull request for adding a new parser or a new markup.
+See ROADMAP.md for suggestions.

 #Supported tags
-Below is a list of tags supported by the parser out of the box, to add your own tags see "Adding custom parsing"
+Below is a list of tags supported by the standard parser out of the box; to add your own tags see "Adding custom parsing"

 ````
 Escaping